 There are three types of treatment to consider: distraction of the nonunion, compression of the nonunion, and bone grafting of the nonunion.

 - Distraction of the nonunion involves the application of an external fixator and gradual lengthening of the bone through the nonunion.
 This is a very successful treatment and has the advantage of not requiring any open surgery at the nonunion site; 90% achieve union without bone graft.

 - Compression of the nonunion site (squeezing the bone ends together) is the other way to treat the hypertrophic stiff nonunion.
 It is also a good method for treatment of the hypertrophic mobile nonunion.
 Compression of the nonunion is achieved by the application of an external fixator or by means of internal fixation (plates, screws, and rods).
 Atrophic mobile nonunions usually require open treatment of the nonunion site, with removal of any dead bone and reshaping of the narrowed bone ends so that good bone contact can be achieved by compressing two horizontal surfaces.
 It is essential to add a bone graft to the nonunion site from cancellous bone (spongy, porous bone tissue) from one of the patient’s other bones.

 - Bone grafting of the nonunion site can be combined with internal or external fixation.
 Bone grafting is usually avoided when there is active infection.
 It can be performed later as a separate procedure after the infection is eliminated.

-Why come to the International Center for Limb Lengthening for treatment for a nonunion?
+Why choose the International Center for Limb Lengthening for treatment for a nonunion?

 Your doctor at the International Center for Limb Lengthening will take the time to make sure you understand all of your options and then will customize your treatment to meet your specific needs.
 Our patients benefit from our team-centered approach with world-renowned surgeons and specialized physician assistants, nurses and physical therapists.
 We help patients with nonunions achieve their best possible result.